Iran to face censure amid stalled nuclear talks

+Talks to revive the accord started in April 2021 with the aim of bringing the United States back into the deal and lift sanctions again, and get Iran to scale back its stepped-up nuclear programme.

-The 2015 landmark deal—promising Tehran sanctions relief in exchange for curbs in its nuclear programme—started to fall apart in 2018 when then president Donald Trump withdrew from it.
+The 2015 landmark deal -- promising Tehran sanctions relief in exchange for curbs in its nuclear programme -- started to fall apart in 2018 when then US president Donald Trump withdrew from it.

 Talks to revive the agreement have stalled in recent months.